 A look at the day's agenda...

-1:45pm Ready for a challenge?
-We'll take you and your bike up the gondola from Gore's base area to the summit of Bear Mountain to ride our more advanced downhill terrain, or continue practicing on the Ski Bowl's cross-country trails.
+12:45pm Back at it for more riding on either the Ski Bowl trails or some of Gore's cross-country trails in the base area.
+Ready for a challenge?
+We'll take you and your bike up the lift to explore some of our more challenging downhill terrain, or continue with the Ski Bowl's cross-country trails.

 3:30pm Camp ends- thanks for joining us.
 Enjoy your new skill set!

 - Mountain bike: In good repair, preferably with full suspension.
 Front fork suspension is required, 'hard-tail' (no rear suspension) is acceptable.